Bukas73/BIB_Reduction/README.md

-Contains important scripts (currently just BIB reducing n-tupleizer) and plots contained in paper, with extras
+Contains important scripts (currently just BIB reducing n-tupleizer) and plots contained in paper, with extras.
+Can examine distributions of constant mass or constant lifetime.

 Note on plot file names: m*_d* refers to mass and decay width.
 Increasing decay with number indicates smaller lifetime.